 Is BuilderAll worth the money, or is it just another scam?

-Well no, BuilderAll is NOT a scam.
+Okay, let’s cut to the chase.
+BuilderAll is NOT a scam.
 BuilderAll is a product/system designed to help anyone with setting up an online business.
-It does have its limitations however, and in this unbiased BuilderAll review I’ll attempt to sort the wheat from the chaff and give you an honest appraisal of the BuilderAll Platform.
+It does have its limitations, however, and in this unbiased BuilderAll review I’ll attempt to sort the wheat from the chaff and give you an honest appraisal of the BuilderAll Platform.

 Should you invest in this system?
 Spend a few minutes reading this review now and arm yourself with the right information to make a much more informed decision.

-Please Note: I’m not an affiliate of BuilderAll, so I’m not going to sugar-coat this review.
+Please Note: I’m not an affiliate of BuilderAll.
+I’m writing this review simply because it has always been my intention to offer useful information to my visitors or followers.
+I’m not going to sugar-coat this review.
 (Not that I’d do that anyway.
 I only recommend products or services that I know are good value.)

 Legendary Marketer Review: Is This Legit, or Just Another High-Priced Scam?